Signal Processing Meets SGD: From Momentum to Filter: Detailed Experimental Supplement

 \subsection{Image classification with CNNs on CIFAR}

 For all experiments, the model is trained for 200 epochs with a batch size of 128, and the learning rate is multiplied by 0.1 at epoch 150.
 We performed extensive hyperparameter search as described in the main paper.
-Detailed experimental parameters we place in \hyperref[tab:cifarhyperparameters]{Tab.
-5}.
-Here we report both training and test accuracy in \hyperref[fig:cifar10]{Fig. 6} and \hyperref[fig:cifar100]{Fig. 7}.
-SGDF not only achieves the highest test accuracy, but also a smaller gap between training and test accuracy compared with other optimizers.
+Here, we report both training and test accuracy in Fig.~\ref{fig:cifar10} and Fig.~\ref{fig:cifar100}.
+Detailed experimental parameters we place in Tab.~\ref{tab:cifarhyperparameters}.
+We summarize the mean best test accuracies and their standard deviations for each algorithm in Tab.~\ref{tab:cifar_values}.
+The best results are highlighted in bold font.
+SGDF not only achieves the highest test accuracy but also a smaller gap between training and test accuracy compared with other optimizers.
+We ran each experiment three times with different seeds \{0, 1, 2\} to ensure the robustness of the results.